QuentinRa/blog.quentinra.dev/maths/optimization/co/lagrange.md

   constraints.
 The first column will be the first constraint coefficient in ``f'``.
-The right-side is ``<= ?`` with `?` the coefficient of the first variable (since first column) in ``f``
+The right-side is ``<= ?`` with `?` the coefficient of the first variable (since the first column) in ``f``
 * now you got a new function, new constraints
 * then optimize the function using any method you know of (simplex? polygon?...)
 * you got ``x*, y*, ...``
-* replace in each constraint, if the left-side is equals to the right-side, then the constraint is said to be **binding** (`saturée` in French).
+* replace in each constraint, if the left-side is equals to the right side, then the constraint is said to be **binding** (`saturée` in French).
   If the constraint is not bound, then that's means in the ``primal``, the constraint is null (=0).